gitpro-15/first_repo/README.md

 # first_repo
-This is my first repository for github.
+This is my first repository for github.(And i changed it)
 <br>
 Author - gitpro